andyjost/Sprite/docs/old-docs/implementation/index.rst

 value of the constraint.
 Since constraints belong to the runtime, not the program being evaluated, they are always eliminated before a program value is produced.
 The constraint value is what is left behind after eliminating the constraint.
-In practice, since constraints eminate from applications of ``=:=``, the value is always a Boolean type.
+In practice, since constraints emanate from applications of ``=:=``, the value is always a Boolean type.

 The second is a description of the constraint.
 Constraints come in three flavors: